Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 #### Lab 3.3 Test Flight Accelerate - Comments to Code

-- Open the `PlaneController.cs` file.
+- Open the `PlanesController.cs` file.

 - Type `// Search planes by name` in the comment block.
 After the `}` of the `GetAll` method.